gotdibbs/JavaScriptStyleGuide/README.md

 	var name = 'Reptar';
 	```

-  - Use commonsense with string length before wrapping it across multiple lines.
-  - Build strings using array concatenation (mainly for performance benefits in Internet Explorer).
+  - Use commonsense when deciding to wrap strings across multiple lines.
+Build wrapped strings using array concatenation (mainly for performance benefits in Internet Explorer).

 	```javascript
 	// Bad